 © Chris Christodoulou

-The calibre is demonstrated by past winners and finalists who have gone on to become internationally recognised soloists, not just in the baroque music field, and give regular appearances in the world’s leading opera houses.
+The calibre of the competition is demonstrated by past winners and finalists who have gone on to become internationally recognised soloists, not just in the baroque music field, and give regular appearances in the world’s leading opera houses.
 They include Iestyn Davies, Lucy Crowe, Grace Davidson, Tim Mead, Christopher Ainslie, Rupert Charlesworth and Ruby Hughes.

 The Competition comprises a preliminary round of reviewing files sent digitally, and then the first “live” round at Craxton Studios in north London.
 Then follows the Semi-Final with around 12 singers accompanied by harpsichord, and then the Final with 5 or 6 singers who are accompanied by the London Handel Orchestra, conducted by Laurence Cummings.
 Both the Semi-Final and Final will be held at St George’s, Hanover Square in Mayfair, central London (Handel’s own church) and are open to the general public as part of the annual London Handel Festival.
 These events are well attended, including by many agents and promoters.
 All competitors are required to submit all-Handel programmes at each stage.
 Further details about repertoire will be available at the time of application.